mitsuba-renderer/enoki/docs/dynamic.rst

 .. note::

-    In contrast to the array types discussed so far, a :cpp:class:`enoki::DynamicArray` instance *should never* be part of an arithmetic expression.
-For instance, the following will compile and yield the expected result, but this style of using dynamic arrays is *strongly* disouraged.
+    In contrast to the array types discussed so far, a :cpp:class:`enoki::DynamicArray` instance *should not* be part of an arithmetic expression.
+For instance, the following will compile and yield the expected result, but this style of using dynamic arrays is disouraged.

     .. code-block:: cpp
         :emphasize-lines: 4